electrovir/prettier-plugin-multiline-arrays/README.md

 ## Controlling elements per line

 Add a comment with `prettier-elements-per-line:` followed by a pattern of numbers to control how many elements will appear on each line.
 The default is just `1`.
 Any given pattern will repeat endlessly.
 See the example below.

+## Compatibility

+Tested to be compatible with the following plugins.
+This is likely compatible with all others as well.

+-   `prettier-plugin-sort-json`
+-   `prettier-plugin-packagejson`
+-   `prettier-plugin-organize-imports`
+-   `prettier-plugin-jsdoc`

 ## Example